kizniche/Mycodo/mycodo-manual.rst

 Pre-defined Measurements
 ''''''''''''''''''''''''

-If a pre-defined measurement is used, the newly-generated value will use that default y-axes on a Graph.
-For instance, if two temperature measurements are selected for averaging, and Measurement is set to 'temperature' (lowercase 't'), the new average value will use the same y-axis as the other temperatures.
+If a pre-defined Measurement and Unit is used, the newly-generated value will use that default y-axes on a Graph.
+For instance, if two temperature measurements are selected for averaging, and Measurement is set to 'temperature' (lowercase 't')and Unit is set to 'C', the new average value will use the same Celsius y-axis as the other temperatures in Celsius.
+If a unique Measurement or Unit is used, a new y-axis will be formed.

 +----------------------------+----------------+
 | Measurement                | Units          |